-The Blake and Mortimer tribute album by François Schuiten, based on a scenario by Thomas Gunzig and Jaco Van Dormael has not been officially announced, but has been confirmed by several sources.
-Information about this project can change over time.
-We will update this dossier over time.
+The Blake and Mortimer tribute album by François Schuiten, based on a scenario by Schuiten, Thomas Gunzig and Jaco Van Dormael has been officially announced, but not all details have been shared.
+So information about this project can change over time.
+We will keep updating this dossier over time.

-Although there was more and more “proof” of Schuiten working on this tribute album, no official confirmation was made until February 2018 when Yves Schlirf, Directeur Editorial at Dargaud tweeted 3) a picture of Thomas Gunzig and François Schuiten working on the album.
+Although there was more and more proof of Schuiten working on this tribute album, no official confirmation was made until February 2018 when Yves Schlirf, Directeur Editorial at Dargaud posted a tweet 3) with a picture of Thomas Gunzig and François Schuiten working on the album.

-And on May 14, 2018 Yves Schlirf posted another tweet with pictures of François Schuiten delivering pages of the Blake and Mortimer album.
-In this tweet Schlirf confirmed a release date of June 2019.
-4)
+On May 14, 2018 Yves Schlirf posted another tweet with pictures of François Schuiten delivering the final pages of the Blake and Mortimer album.
+In this tweet Schlirf confirmed a release date of June 2019 4).

 Early 2016 more information about the album surfaced.
-The for 2019 projected album will be a tribute album.
-Thomas Gunzig, the screenwriter of the Belgian film “Le Tout Nouveau Testament” writes the scenario along with the director of that film, Jaco Van Dormael.
-The album is drawn by François Schuiten 5).
-In November 2016 it became known that the colouring of the album will be done by Laurent Durieux 6).
+The for June 2019 projected album will be a tribute album.
+Together with Schuiten Thomas Gunzig, the screenwriter of the Belgian film “Le Tout Nouveau Testament” wrote the scenario along with the director of that film, Jaco Van Dormael.
+The album is drawn by François Schuiten 6).
+In November 2016 it became known that the colouring of the album will be done by Laurent Durieux 7).

-Schuiten talks about this project in BD Magazine of June, 2016.
-He confirms that the album will be a one-shot, a tribute to Jacobs and Blake & Mortimer as he refuses to pastiche Jacobs.
-Schuiten confirmed again in an interview with Pollen that he will not try to imitate the style of Jacobs 13).
+Schuiten talked about this project in BD Magazine of June, 2016.
+He confirmed that the album will be a one-shot, a tribute to Jacobs and Blake & Mortimer as he refuses to pastiche Jacobs.
+Schuiten confirmed again in an interview with Pollen that he will not try to imitate the style of Jacobs 8).

 Cet univers Jacobsien m’a fort marqué, plus qu’une continuation, c’est une façon de lui rendre hommage en reprenant son univers sans jamais s’immiscer dans son style.François Schuiten, interview Pollen

-He worked on a scenario with Benoît Peeters.
-The story was situated in the Second World War, but that project was frozen.
 The story with Gunzig and van Domael will be in a more contemporary setting, but also more science fiction, futuristic.
-They wish to see how Blake and Mortimer would react facing the world today 14).
+They wish to see how Blake and Mortimer would react facing the world today 23).

 (…) Enfin, François Schuiten travaille déjà sur un nouvel album consacré à Blake et Mortimer.
 Il ne s'agira pas d'une nouvelle suite classique à la série de Jacobs mais d'une adaptation très libre de François Schuiten avec comme décor principal l'immense palais de justice de Bruxelles.(…) Le Télégramme

-In June 2018 Atlantic12 posted an image 16) of the desk of François Schuiten showing some reference material fr the Blake and Mortimer album.
+In June 2018 Atlantic12 posted an image 25) of the desk of François Schuiten showing some reference material for the Blake and Mortimer album.
 It shows several images of the Brussels Courthouse including an old image that was used before for the Souvenirs de Bruxelles image.

-In the 107th issue of Casemate magazine, François Schuiten tells that the 2018 deadline will be sometime mid 2019.
-He has finished 30 of the 83 pages.
-Although Olrik will not appear in the plot, it is possible that there are a couple of sequences in the Great Pyramid of Egypt 18).
+In the 107th issue of Casemate magazine, François Schuiten told that the 2018 deadline will be sometime mid 2019.
+He had finished 30 of the 83 pages.
+Although Olrik will not appear in the plot, it is possible that there are a couple of sequences in the Great Pyramid of Egypt 29).

-Centaur Club published in their forum 23) at end of 2016 some images of a portfolio by François Schuiten.
+Centaur Club published in their forum 38) late 2016 some images of a portfolio by François Schuiten.
 For the occasion of the publication of the Blake and Mortimer album Schuiten worked together with Gilles Ziller of International Archives.
 They made a portfolio of 5 screenprints, numbered and signed, put together in a velvet cardboard.
 The box dimensions are 570 x 770 mm.
 The prints are limited to 40-77 copies.
 The portfolio has not been for sale.

 and reuses an image that François Schuiten has made before for the La Marque Jaune portfolio by Archives internationales.